-According to a new blueprint for the newly designed complex, called the Angels Landing project, it will be a 64-story skyscraper and a 42-story high-rise.
+The new project is being referred to as the Angels Landing project, and According to the blueprints, it will be a 64-story skyscraper and a 42-story high-rise.
 The two towers were originally expected to be an 88-story skyscraper and a 24-story high-rise, but those details have since changed due to the lengthy approval process and the COVID-19 pandemic.

 The project planning documents state that the development will contain “an integrated mix of residential, hospitality, civic, educational, and commercial uses.
 Specifically, the Project proposes 180 residential for-sale condominium units, 261 residential apartments (including a mix of market-rate and affordable units)” the statement continues, along with “two hotels with a combined total of 509 guest rooms and ancillary food and beverage spaces, 38,977 square feet of educational/cultural/civic uses, and 36,515 square feet of commercial space.”